djfpaagman/chrome-asana-hacks/README.md

 ## Changelog

+### 0.11
+* Fixes non-release of version 0.10 by actually updating the version in the manifest.
+* Adds a new feature to hide the "Home" menu item.

+### 0.10 — 2018-09-14
+* Fixes bug where in some cases the unread inbox blob would return while "silent mode" is enabled.

 ### 0.9 — 2018-09-04
 * Fixes full width task list for larger screens by updating CSS selector and attribute.

 ### 0.8 — 2018-05-31

-* Fix compatability with new Asana design
+* Fixes compatability with new Asana design

 ### 0.7
 * Meeting mode now also automatically toggles the header and toggles the sidebar.